>

 “Liminal” means boundary, or threshold.

 In fact, liminal thinking is what ALL therapists – and doctors, teachers, trainers, coaches, bosses, supervisors, even politicians ask of others.
-Even parents when they are desperately attempting to change their child’s behaviour!
+Even parents when they are attempting to change their child’s behaviour!

 Fundamentally, we are all “trapped” in our beliefs by a bubble of “Self-sealing logic”.

-Yet, when what has led us to being in this bubble is broken down in to its component parts, it was based on a single conscious idea out of millions of SUB-conscious bits of our total experience at any given moment in time.
+Yet, when what led us to being in this bubble is broken down in to its component parts, it was based on a single conscious idea out of millions of SUB-conscious bits of our total experience at any given moment in time.
 The reference for this goes back to a Neuroscientist called Manfred Zimmerman in 1973.

 Quote: “ Zimmermann estimates that your conscious attention has a capacity of about 40 bits per second.
 That’s a tiny, tiny fraction of what you can perceive: 40 bits out of a potential 11 million.
 That’s 10,999,960 bits of information that you sense but don’t notice, every second.”
 (D.Gray, 2016)